-The Fund's resources are also used to pay eligible expenses related to the financial administration incurred by the TAS.
-These expenses are recorded when cash is paid.
+Prior to 2021, the Fund's resources were also used to pay eligible expenses related to the financial administration incurred by the TAS.
+These expenses were recorded when cash was paid.

 Related party transactions

 As part of the administration of the Fund's resources, the Bank pays administrative expenses and may disburse grants or make payments on behalf of the Fund.
 The amount payable related to these activities is reported as Due to Administrator.